nithin7vnnr/twitterpp/readme.md

-## Live Application
-A live demo of the application has been deployed to: [http://sentiment-sweep.com](http://sentiment-sweep.com)

 ## Screen Shots
 As part of the documentation there is one shot of each screen in it's current state.
 [View screen shots here](docs/screenshots/readme.md)